About the Situation

 Undernutrition contributes to 2.6 million deaths of children under 5 each year—one third of the global total.

-One-eighth of the world’s population lives in hunger.
+Around one in eight people in the world lives in hunger.
 Such malnourishment strips millions of the energy it takes to lead productive lives: adults cannot work and children cannot go to school—let alone, develop physically.
 And for those who fight through the hunger to work or focus on studies, a lack of proper nutrients weakens the immune systems, leaving them very vulnerable to disease.

 Hunger is the world’s No. 1 health risk—it kills more people every year than AIDS, malaria and tuberculosis combined.
-And, unfortunately, it is a growing condition: according to the U.N., increases in global food prices pushed an additional 44 million people around the world into poverty between June 2010 and February 2011.
-And hunger knows no bounds: there are populations of hungry people in every region, from countries in sub-Saharan Africa, where one in three people is undermalnourished, to the United States, where one in four children lives in hunger.
+And hunger knows no bounds: there are populations of hungry people in every region, from countries in sub-Saharan Africa, where one in three people is malnourished, to the United States, where one in four children lives in hunger.
+There is some good news: the total number of undernourished has fallen by 17% since 1990-1992.
+But the rate of progress is slow, and there is still so much to do!

 How Islamic Relief USA is Helping